-The City of Rochester’s Public Works Department operates a fleet of snow plows that works to clear over 500 miles of roads, 9 miles of alleys, 544 cul-de-sacs, 40 miles of sidewalks and bike paths within the city limits of Rochester.
 Effective snow removal creates safer roads for the traveling public and provides access for emergency vehicles during the winter snow and ice season.
-Keeping parked cars off the street during snow events can help snow plow drivers be more effective when clearing city streets by complying with winter parking requirements.
+You can help snow plow drivers be more effective when clearing city streets by complying with winter parking requirements.

-- Parking enforcement by Public Works is used as needed to improve the efficiency and effectiveness of the snow plowing by City crews and to provide safe access for emergency vehicles.
+Parking enforcement by Public Works is used as needed to improve the efficiency and effectiveness of the snow plowing by City crews and to provide safe access for emergency vehicles.
 The Rochester Code of Ordinances 11-6-28 states vehicles are not allowed to park on the street for more than twenty four (24) consecutive hours.
 Violations are subject to a parking ticket and a possible towing.

 - Public Works Enforcement Inspectors respond to plow driver concerns

-- PW Enforcement inspect the streets of concern for vehicles with snow accumulation surrounding vehicle and indication that it has moved within 12-hours
+- PW Enforcement inspect the streets of concern for vehicles with snow accumulation surrounding vehicle and indication that it has moved within 24-hours

 - Vehicles Chalked Orange